 Tracy is the manager of our Engagement in the Community programme.
 She comes from a background in Counselling and Social Work and has worked in areas including violence, abuse, homelessness and most recently childhood cancer.
 Tracy has consistently been involved in volunteering both in NZ and while living overseas and understands first-hand the many benefits of being engaged as a volunteer.
 She has a passion for building resilience and sees volunteering as a great pathway into developing skills, confidence and valuable connections.

 Ming-chun is a public-sector manager with over ten years’ experience in leadership at a senior level across several social sector agencies.
 She holds four Bachelor’s degrees and an MBA and specialises in strategic leadership and organisational change management.
-Being social-minded outside work, Ming-chun is also the current a national Director for of Altrusa International in New Zealand which is a local community service organisation with 19 clubs across the country.
-She joined the VW Board in 2015.
+Being social-minded outside work, Ming-chun is also the current national Director of Altrusa International in New Zealand which is a local community service organisation with 19 clubs across the country.
+She joined the Volunteer Wellington Board in 2015.

 30 years’ senior management experience in strategic communications,